 The best cloud backup services make it easy for you to back up your files and folders online and access them from mobile and desktop devices should there be a need to recover the data.

-If running regular backups is important for home users, especially during the current new normal, it's essential in business: losing even a small fraction of your most important data, for a brief period of time, could still be a real disaster in 2019 especially with GDPR around.
+If running regular backups is important for home users, especially during the current new normal, it's essential in business: losing even a small fraction of your most important data, for a brief period of time, could still be a real disaster; especially with a lot of privacy laws like GDPR.

 You could try to protect yourself by copying files to rugged SSD, USB flash drives or to external hard drives, but that takes time and effort.
 It also leaves you vulnerable to fire, theft and hardware failure, which is why automatically uploading your files to a cloud backup service is often a better idea.

 1. IDrive is the best cloud backup provider

 $3.98 for a whole year is what you will pay for the first year with our Editor's choice, IDrive.
 It is ridiculously cheap, not to mention that 5TB should go a very long way in covering your storage needs.View Deal